YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDE Information: This indicates that GDE could not load the specified file xxxx because it is not a valid Global Directory file.
 GDE aborts the load after it issues this message.

 Action: Verify that the file is valid and look for typographical errors.
-Something other than YottaDB or its utilities may have written to the Global Directory file or created a file with a name that coincides with the one specified by GTM$GBLDIR / gtmgbldir.
+Something other than YottaDB or its utilities may have written to the Global Directory file or created a file with a name that coincides with the one specified by GTM$GBLDIR / ydb_gbldir.

 --------------
 GDUPDATE